Course

 1. Keep your browser up to date and routinely close out of it.

-2. Clear cookies and stored data from your browser.
+2. Block third-party cookies and remove those already on your browser.

 4. Properly vet extensions before adding them to your browser.